cesaraustralia/GrowthMaps.jl/README.md

 GrowthMaps.jl is fast.

-As a rough benchmark, running a model using 3 3800*1600 layers from 3000 SMAP files on a 7200rpm drive takes under 15 minutes on a desktop with a good GPU, like a GeForce 1080.
-The computation time is nearly irrelevant, running ten similar models takes essentially the same time as running one model.
+As a rough benchmark, running a model using 3 3800*1600 layers from 3000 SMAP files on a M.2. drive takes under 7 minutes on a desktop with a good GPU, like a GeForce 1080.
+The computation time is trivial, running ten similar models takes essentially the same time as running one model.
 On a CPU, model run-time becomes more of a factor, but is still fast for a single model.

-Additional improvements to the performance of `mapgrowth` may be found largely by using solid-state and M.2. drives for data storage.

 See the [`Examples`](https://cesaraustralia.github.io/GrowthMaps.jl/dev/example/)
 section in the documentation to get started.
 You can also work through the